Christian Drosten

-Christian Heinrich Maria Drosten ([ˈkʁɪs.ti̯an ˈdʁɔs.tn̩], born 1972) is a German virologist whose research focus is on novel viruses (emergent viruses).
-During the COVID-19 pandemic, Drosten came to national prominence as an expert on the implications and actions required to combat the illness in Germany.
+Christian Heinrich Maria Drosten ([ˈkʁɪs.ti̯an ˈdʁɔs.tn̩], born 1972) is a German virologist whose field of research broadly concerns RNA-viruses, specifically in the areas of ecology, epidemiology and evolution of novel viruses (emergent viruses).
+During the COVID-19 pandemic, Drosten's extensive work on previously described Coronaviruses (MERS-CoV, SARS-CoV) enabled him and his laboratory to notably contribute to the efforts to identify, monitor and manage the spread of SARS-CoV2, which led to his national prominence as an expert on the implications and actions required to combat the illness in Germany.

 Early life and education

 Drosten was born in Lingen and grew up on a farm in Hesepe (Emsland)|Groß Hesepe, Emsland.
 After graduating from the episcopal college Gymnasium Marianum (Meppen)|Gymnasium Marianum in Meppen, Drosten initially studied chemical engineering and biology in Dortmund and Münster.
 From 1994, he studied medicine at the Johann Wolfgang Goethe University Frankfurt am Main and completed his third state examination in May 2000.
 He did his doctorate at the Institute for transfusion medicine and immunohaematology of the German Red Cross (DRK) blood donation service Hessen in Frankfurt am Main.
 His dissertation (Dr. med.) on the establishment of a high-throughput system for testing blood donors was rated summa cum laude.